develcooking/hyprland-dotfiles/README.md

 # dev-cooking's hyprland-dotfiles
-My Hyprland Dotfiles that I stole from all around the internet and coded some parts myself/chatgpt.
+My Hyprland Dotfiles that I stole from all around the internet, coded parts myself or with the help of LLMs.
 Most of the time the original Autor is marked in the files

 Optimised from a 3 monitor desktop PC setup